civicrm/org.civicrm.testapalooza/README.md

 The same design works in other languages (Javascript, Ruby, Python, bash, etal), but you'll need to reimplement the *Generic Wrapper* in the target language.

+(Note: Each call spawns a new process.
+If you need to make many calls to setup configuration, consider putting them in a helper script that only runs once.)

-## Generic Wrapper
+## Addendum: Generic Wrapper

-If the test is written in PHP, then copy this `cv` wrapper function.
+For PHP-based tests, copy this `cv` wrapper function.
 It simply executes the `cv` command, checks for an error, and parses the JSON output.

 ```php